By Karen Charman

 with Florida Citrus Mutual, the Sunshine state's main citrus industry

-the spraying, and that anybody claiming that they are sick is just
+from the spraying, and that anybody claiming that they are sick

-"selfish" and "trying to get attention" in order
+is just "selfish" and "trying to get attention"

-any and every way it could be by the EPA and the USDA for the harmful
+tested any and every way it could be by the EPA and the USDA for

-it was "very, very safe" at public meetings.
-"That's
+officials said it was "very, very safe" at public meetings.

-what the public meetings were about -- to try to convince the general
+"That's what the public meetings were about -- to try to

-public that [the spraying] was safe and necessary," he said,
+convince the general public that [the spraying] was safe and necessary,"

-adding that "safe and necessary are two essential words."
+he said, adding that "safe and necessary are two essential

 In fact, EPA and USDA don't routinely test pesticides.
 They simply

-an expert panel at the National Academy of Sciences, dispute the
+including an expert panel at the National Academy of Sciences,

-level of protection that people, particularly children, get from
+dispute the level of protection that people, particularly children,

-this regulatory scheme.
-Since the late 1980s, Congress has twice
+get from this regulatory scheme.
+Since the late 1980s, Congress

-mandated a re-evaluation of pesticide safety, but EPA -- under intense
+has twice mandated a re-evaluation of pesticide safety, but EPA

-the growers themselves fumigated their fruit before it moved out
+if the growers themselves fumigated their fruit before it moved

 dollars per semi load," and because of the thin margins that